• Skip to primary navigation

 The ingredients are fairly simple, but if you don't have some of them, they can easily be substituted with something you have on hand.

-• Dry Mustard: You can replace it with 1 tablespoon of dijon mustard.
+• Dry Mustard: You can replace it with 1 tablespoon of Dijon mustard.
 This adds more zing so you may want to reduce the vinegar.

 • Smoked Paprika: Chipotle powder works well.
 It has some heat, so you may want to reduce or omit the red pepper flakes.
 You can use regular paprika but it won't have the smoky flavor.